 A key criterion in designing the compensation mechanism was ‘revenue neutrality’ – to ensure the revenue from the carbon tax and the increase in benefits are equal.
 Minimising the number of low-income households that lose out financially as a result of the tax was another key aim.

 On average, the increases in benefits distributed to compensate lower-income households were sufficient to offset the adverse impacts of the carbon tax.
-The poorest 30% of households (the bottom three income deciles) gained on average from the combined carbon tax and compensation package, with average net gains of about 2% of income in the bottom group and about 0.8% of income in the third.
+The poorest 30% of households (the bottom three income deciles) gained on average from the combined carbon tax and compensation package.
+Average net gains were about 2% of income in the bottom group and about 0.8% of income in the third.

 Potential ‘winners’ and ‘losers’

 To identify the key groups of ‘winners’ and ‘losers’ after the implementation of the combined carbon tax and compensation package, a threshold of better or worse off by more than £1 per week was applied.
 A ‘broadly unaffected’ category was included for those households who gain or lose by less than £1 per week.
-Overall, a third of households are predicted to be better off as a result of the combined effects of the carbon tax and its compensation package, 59% worse off and 8% ‘broadly unaffected’.
+Overall, a third of households were predicted to be better off as a result of the combined effects of the carbon tax and its compensation package.
+59% were predicted to be worse off and 8% ‘broadly unaffected’.

-Further statistical analysis (Chi-squared Automatic Interaction Detector, CHAID) showed that the revenue from a carbon tax could be used to compensate low-income households in Scotland for their carbon tax payments, with a large majority gaining from the combined tax and compensation.
+Further statistical analysis (Chi-squared Automatic Interaction Detector, CHAID) showed that the revenue from a carbon tax could be used to compensate low-income households in Scotland for their carbon tax payments.
+A large majority would gain from the combined tax and compensation.

-The compensation package does not eliminate low-income ‘losers’ entirely.
-Some low-income households are not entitled to means-tested benefits (e.g. because they have significant amounts of capital or because they are students) or have particularly high carbon emissions (e.g. resulting from high energy needs).
-Nevertheless, about 90% of households in the first and second income deciles and almost 80% of households in the third income decile are compensated, or more-than-compensated, for the carbon tax that they would have to pay.
+The compensation package did not eliminate low-income ‘losers’ entirely.
+Some low-income households were not entitled to means-tested benefits (e.g. because they have significant amounts of capital or because they were students) or had particularly high carbon emissions (e.g. resulting from high energy needs).
+Nevertheless, about 90% of households in the first and second income deciles and almost 80% of households in the third income decile were shown to be compensated, or more-than-compensated, for the carbon tax that they would have to pay.

-This research has therefore shown that a carbon tax on household energy and private road transport use in Scotland could be implemented in such a way that, through appropriate redistribution of the tax revenues through the benefits system, most lower-income households could be protected from regressive effects.
+This research therefore showed that a carbon tax on household energy and private road transport use in Scotland could be implemented in a way that, through appropriate redistribution of the tax revenues through the benefits system, most lower-income households could be protected from regressive effects.

-* ClimateXChange is Scotland’s Centre of Expertise on Climate Change, providing independent advice, research and analysis to support the Scottish Government in developing and implementing policy relating to climate change and the transition to a low carbon society.
+* ClimateXChange is Scotland’s Centre of Expertise on Climate Change.
+They provide independent advice, research and analysis to support the Scottish Government in developing and implementing policy relating to climate change and the transition to a low carbon society.